The Alliance for the Transformation of Musical Academe (ATMA)

 ATMA has been formed to usher in a new paradigm for music studies in 21st century America.

-Following a highly successful inaugural gathering at the University of Dayton, Sept 13-15 2019, I could not be more encouraged about the prospects for ATMA to fulfill this aim.
+Following a highly successful inaugural gathering at the University of Dayton, Sept 13-15 2019, with a second ATMA event scheduled for April 16-18, 2021, I could not be more encouraged about the prospects for ATMA to fulfill this aim.

-Colleagues from over 20 institutions and the professional world gathered for uniquely penetrating deliberations about artistry, pedagogy, social justice, spirituality and other dimensions of 21st century musical and societal realities.
-Several outgrowths of the Dayton meeting are noteworthy.
+Several outgrowths of the Dayton meeting, where colleagues from over 20 institutions and the professional world gathered for uniquely penetrating deliberations about artistry, pedagogy, social justice, spirituality and related issues, are noteworthy.
 “ATMA Declaration on the Foundational Positioning of Black Music in Music Studies in America” and commentary serves as a kind of charter for the organization.
 The July 4, 2020 “Declaration of Musical Independence” accompanies that document.
 A forthcoming volume of essays titled “The Black Music Imperative” will further advance the ATMA vision.

 Basic ATMA Premises